gavv/gavv.github.io/content/articles/015-roc-tutorial-0.2.md

 To see logs from PulseAudio modules, you can run daemon manually in terminal using `pulseaudio -vvv` command.

-### Shuttering
+### Stuttering

-If you hear shuttering, you can increase latency by using `sess_latency_msec=200` (for PulseAudio module), or `sess.latency.msec=200` (for PipeWire module), or `--sess-latency=200ms` (for command-line tool) on the receiver side.
+If you hear stuttering, you can increase latency by using `sess_latency_msec=200` (for PulseAudio module), or `sess.latency.msec=200` (for PipeWire module), or `--sess-latency=200ms` (for command-line tool) on the receiver side.
 In this example, you set latency to 200 milliseconds; you may need higher value, depending on quality of your network.